sergeevgk/weather-forecasting/README.md

 - Provide automated tests for the service (unit / integration).
 - Integrates logging (built-in logger), Application Insights (integration via Aspire, need to populated with data in WebAPI).
 - Implement caching with Redis.
+- Prepare the service to be containerized (Docker/Podman): added a Redis container to Aspire application model and referenced it in WeatherForecasting_WebApi.
+Now the application can run in a container (used Podman).

 #### Planned
 - Implement error handling with retries.
 - Enhance automated testing, provide more valuable test cases, implement integration tests.
-- Prepare the service to be containerized (Docker/Podman).
 - Decouple the forecast fetching service from the request handling service using a message queue (Azure Service Bus) to handle increased loads.
 - Introduce authentication API (JWT) for the service.
 Maybe add some user management?
 - Create a simple UI client, try to publish the API and the client in Azure.
 Deploy the weather forecasting service in Azure Cloud as AppService.
 Provide the script for Azure CLI for deployment or a Bicep file.